Skip to main content

 4 mentions Positive Neutral Negative

-The game's atmosphere is described as a unique blend of influences, combining elements reminiscent of "Karate Kid," "Darksiders," and the cinematic feel of "Metal Gear Solid: Snake Eater," all infused with an 80s aesthetic.
+The atmosphere of the game is described as a unique blend of influences, combining elements reminiscent of "Karate Kid," "Darksiders," and the cinematic feel of "Metal Gear Solid: Snake Eater," all infused with an 80s aesthetic.
 Reviewers appreciate the strong mood and engaging story that enhance the overall experience.

 • “The story is quite good, as well as the atmosphere and mood that the game provides.”